 Questions about Georgia Medicaid Estate Recovery?
 Don’t worry, the expert estate attorneys at the Law Office of Paul Black can help.

 Georgia Medicaid Estate Recovery is a system that was put in place to allow the state and its taxpayers to regain some of the cost of caring for people via the Medicaid financial assistance program after said persons have passed away.
 Funds are recouped from the Medicaid participant’s estate, after death, for the expense of the assistance they received.
-This could include housing, medical expenses, and others.
+This can include housing and medical expenses, including nursing facility services and community health services, among others.

 The Omnibus Budget Reconciliation Act (OBRA) of 1993 required states to create and carry out an estate recovery program.
 Georgia is among the last states in the USA to execute an estate recovery program.